With Every Heartbeat (film): Music

-The music for the film includes original scores arranged by Marc Collin, as well as an eclectic mix of songs from various artists including José González, Kultiration, and Robyn.
+The music for the film includes original scores arranged by Marc Collin, as well as songs by artists including José González, Kultiration, and Robyn.

 Reception

 The film received a somewhat positive review from Mats Johnson in Göteborgs-Posten, who called it as a "sensual and beautiful love film."
-While criticizing the film's conclusion, he praised the performances and Ragna Jorming's cinematography.
+While criticising the film's conclusion, he praised the performances and Ragna Jorming's cinematography.